jptaranto/typey/README.md

 $base-unit: rem;
 ```

-Just like in compass Vertical Rhythm we define our base font size and line height.
+Now we define our base font size and line height.

 ```sass
 $base-font-size:    16px;